A lot or a little?

 Is it any good?

+The problem with NEW YEAR'S EVE is that it's trying to replicate Love Actually, and it fails to measure up.
 What made Love Actually so remarkable was an ineffable quality that allowed it to be memorable despite the pitfalls of trying to do an ensemble romantic comedy.
 It broke ground by doing it quite well.
 And the cast was just so good.
-The problem with NEW YEAR'S EVE is that it's trying to replicate Love Actually.
-And although the ingredients are virtually the same -- big-name actors; an emotional holiday; quirky, silly storylines that converge at one spot -- the dish served up here doesn't hit the spot the same way.
+And although the ingredients here are virtually the same -- big-name actors; an emotional holiday; quirky, silly storylines that converge at one spot -- the dish served up here doesn't hit the spot the same way.

 Why?
 Not to hammer home the analogy, but it's overcooked.
 Aside from a few Academy Award winners and nominees (Swank, De Niro, Berry) and the respectable Parker (and to some extent, Heigl), everyone else is trying far too hard to be effortless with material that's far too thin and set-ups that are far too canned.
 (Director Garry Marshall had the same problem with his very similar Valentine's Day.)
 Expository dialogue, plot points that can be spotted towns away, and a crowded cast -- it's all here.
 Very few moments in the movie feel authentic; instead, it incessantly strains to evoke hope, nostalgia, and optimism.
 Yes, New Year's Eve is highly charged.
 But no one likes to feel manipulated, not even for auld lang syne.